f5devcentral/f5-tmsh2iapp/README.md

     * ssl-key                  SSL certificate keys management
 * **Options available to beautify the GUI** allowing specifying field text width, validators, and single and multi-selector which lists that can be static or dynamically populated at run time.

-# Using iApps for automation instead of plain ansible, plain REST calls, etc...
+# Advantages of using iApps for automation instead of plain ansible, plain REST calls, etc...

 * When deploying configurations as iApps the **configurations are self-contained**, that is: on delete all objects created by the iApp are automatically deleted and there will be no stale configurations left

-* iApps can be deployed with ansiblle, REST, etc... **it just becomes easier to deploy** because regardless the configuration size only two calls are quired: one call to import the template (if it is already not in the BIG-IP) and one to create an instance of the iApp.
+* iApps can be deployed with ansiblle, REST, etc... **it just becomes easier to deploy** because regardless the configuration size only two calls are quired: one call to import the template (if it is noy already in the BIG-IP) and one to create an instance of the iApp.

 * **tmsh2iapp** allows creation of iApps that contain **base configs too (ie: L1/L2/L3 network elements including non floating ones)** which can be sync'ed in HA configurations seamlessly.